All Products

 JSON_CONTAINS

-The JSON_CONTAINS function is used to determine whether a JSON path or document contains specific content.
-You can use JSON array indexes in queries to prevent scanning the data of the entire table or parsing the entire JSON document.
-This improves query efficiency.
+The JSON_CONTAINS function checks whether a JSON document contains specific content.
+You can use JSON array indexes in queries to avoid full table scans or parsing the entire JSON document.
+This improves query performance.

 Important